freenas/freenas-docs/userguide/system.rst

 :command:`sedhelper` wrapper script to ease SED administration from the command line.

-By default, SED are not locked until the administrator takes ownership of them.
+By default, SEDs are not locked until the administrator takes ownership of them.
 This is done by explicitly configuring a global or per-device password in the %brand% |web-ui| and adding the password to the SEDs.